Local-first sync

 Simpler architecture

-A local-first sync engine replaces the need for a bloated backend, simplifying your stack and reducing engineering overhead.
+Adopting the Basic local-first sync engine abstracts the need for a bloated backend.

 Traditional stacks require spinning up and maintaining a backend to make API calls to the database.
-In contrast, local-first sync architectures allow the frontend to interact directly with a local database while the sync engine manages cloud database communication.
+In contrast, you can use the Basic local-first sync architecture to have your app’s frontend interact directly with your client’s local database while the Basic sync engine manages cloud database communication.

 The simpler architecture translates to faster development cycles for your developers with less backend code to maintain.